 However, it is far from the case that investors believe that all companies are dealing with all issues perfectly.
-Only 13% of investors believe companies invest optimally in every ES issue.
+Only 13% of respondents believe companies invest optimally in every ES issue.
 For each issue, at least 40% of investors believe that firms invest either too much or too little.
 This is consistent with investors selectively targeting their ES engagements to specific firms and issues.
 The responses also indicate that investors distinguish between different ES dimensions, rather than viewing ES performance as homogenous: 32% of investors cited both at least one ES dimension on which companies overinvest and at least one on which they underinvest.
+The highest response for overinvestment was for greenhouse gas emissions (44%); for underinvestment it was ecological impacts (28%).